 A growth: There was a growth in the earning of the people of the city at the end of the year.

-An increase: Between the noon and evening, there was an increase of the temperature of the coast area and this was probably because of the availability of the sunlight at that time.
+An increase: Between the noon and evening, there was an increase in the temperature of the coast area and this was probably because of the availability of the sunlight at that time.

 A rise: A rise of the listener in the morning can be observed from the bar graph.

-An improvement: The data presents that there was an improvement of the traffic condition between 11:00 am till 3:00 pm.
+An improvement: The data show that there was an improvement in traffic condition between 11:00 am till 3:00 pm.

 A progress: There was a progress in the law and order of the city during the end of the last year.